thedevdojo/static/README.md

 npm install -g @devdojo/static
 ```

-Now you'll have the CLI tool `static` available on your machine.
-Allowing you to run the following:
+Now you'll have the **static** command available on your machine, allowing you to run the following:

 - **static new folder-name** - Create a new website with the static starter template
 - **static dev** - Serve up a development version of your static website